michaelddeming/ds-algo-python/chapter_6/ch6_notes.md

         - .push(), .pop() are amoritied O(1) time because of the possible dynamic array re-sizing underneath which takes O(n).
         - Space usage for a stack is O(n).

+---

+## 6.2: Queues

+- Queue: a collection of objects that are inserted and removed according to the first-in, first-out (FIFO) principle.

+    - Examples:
+        1.
+        2.

+    - Queues are Abstract Data Types (ADTs) and support the following:
+        1. Q.enqueue(e): Add element e to the back of the queue Q.
+        2. Q.dequeue(): Remove and return the first element from queue Q; an error occurs if the queue is empty.
+        3. Q.first(): Return a reference to the element at the front of the queue Q, without removing it; an error occurs if the queue is empty.
+        4. Q.is_empty(): Return True if queue Q does not contain any elements.
+        5. len(Q): Return the number of elements in the queue Q; in Python, we implement this with the special method ```__len__```.